acgd-webdev-4/dog-rescue-pattern-library/readme.md

 ##General Information

 This website sells different kinds of monsters.
 Checkout the pattern library to help visualize what your page will look like.
+The style I am emulating is a medieval manuscript.

 The Netlify Link: https://xenodochial-bell-cc0d86.netlify.com

 This is a link to all of the UX prototypes I created.
 I highly recommend looking at these as they may add clarity to your work: https://drive.google.com/drive/folders/168V6Me5n2V7BhktLGn1kLhbekk8_Byb9?usp=sharing

 If you encounter problems or have questions I encourage you to contact me at jenny.anne.owens@gmail.com, or approach me in class.

-There are some product cards that need to be coded together or they don't work: pattern cards/creature-card data=products

 ---